AlexeyBoiko/DgrmJS/README.md

 ## Main idea
 - Allow developers to use standard SVG objects and features to declaratively create shapes that will be used in the diagram.
 To create shape, developers should add special data- attributes to standard SVG markup.
+So any svg images can be used as a shape in a diagram.
 - DgrmJS dispatch events, like ‘shape is selected’ or ‘shape is connecting to another shape’.
 Developers can use these events to implement their own logic, for example, make a JSON description of the workflow.
 ## How to use